 Transport for NSW

-Detailed design plans and hydraulic calculations of any changes to the stormwater drainage system along Lenore Drive are to be submitted to TfNSW for approval, prior to the commencement of any works.
+Detailed design plans and hydraulic calculations of any changes to the TfNSW stormwater drainage system along Lenore Drive are to be submitted to TfNSW for approval, prior to the commencement of any works.
 Please send all documentation to development.sydney@transport.nsw.gov.au.

 A plan checking fee will be payable, and a performance bond may be required before TfNSW approval is issued.

-The developer is to submit design drawings and documents relating to the excavation of the site and support structures to TfNSW for assessment, in accordance with Technical Direction GTD2012/001.
+The developer is to submit design drawings and documents relating to the excavation within any TfNSW site and support structures to TfNSW for assessment, in accordance with Technical Direction GTD2012/001.

 The developer is to submit all documentation at least six (6) weeks prior to commencement of construction and is to meet the full cost of the assessment by TfNSW.
 Please send all documentation to development.sydney@transport.nsw.gov.au.